-Matt Wood handles business litigation and complex appeals.
-His practice focuses on disputes involving employment issues, real estate, intellectual property, and business contracts.
+Matt Wood handles complex civil litigation and high-stakes appeals.
+His practice covers a wide array of business disputes related to corporate governance, real estate, intellectual property, employment, and various business contracts.
+He also practices in the area of defamation law.
 His clients have included individuals, small and emerging businesses, developers, and Fortune 500 companies.
 Prior to joining Weisbart Springer Hayes, Matt was an attorney at Baker Botts LLP.

-Matt has a passion for advocacy and believes that every client deserves a strong, clear voice in the courtroom.
-He approaches every dispute from a strategic perspective, working to understand his clients’ goals and develop cost-effective strategies for meeting them.
-He prizes client service and believes that attorneys should be trusted allies invested in their clients’ success.
+Matt has a passion for advocacy and believes that each client deserves a strong, clear voice in the courtroom.
+He strives in every case to develop cost-effective strategies for meeting his clients’ goals.
+He also prizes client service and believes that attorneys should be trusted allies invested in their clients’ success.

 - Defended businesses in employment lawsuits, including wage-and-hour class actions and discrimination cases, both in court and in arbitration.